HMS Argyll (1904)

 HMS Argyll was one of six Devonshire-class armoured cruisers built for the Royal Navy in the first decade of the 20th century.
 She was assigned to the 1st Cruiser Squadron of the Channel Fleet upon completion and was transferred to the 5th Cruiser Squadron of the Atlantic Fleet in 1909.
 Two years later, she was detached to escort the royal yacht during King George V's trip to British India.
 Argyll was assigned to the 3rd Cruiser Squadron of the reserve Second Fleet in 1913.

-Upon mobilisation in mid-1914 her squadron was assigned to the Grand Fleet; Argyll did not see combat before she ran aground and was wrecked in October 1915.
+Upon mobilisation in mid-1914, her squadron was assigned to the Grand Fleet; Argyll did not see combat before she ran aground and was wrecked in October 1915.
 Her crew were rescued without loss and the wreck was later salvaged before it was demolished.
-Nonetheless, it remains diveable.
+Nonetheless, she remains diveable.

 Design and description

 Argyll was designed to displace 10850 LT.
 The ship had an overall length of 473 ft 6 in, a beam of 68 ft 6 in and a deep draught of 24 ft.
 She was powered by two 4-cylinder triple-expansion steam engines, each driving one shaft, which produced a total of 21000 ihp and gave a maximum speed of 22 kn.
 The engines were powered by sixteen Babcock & Wilcox and six cylindrical boilers.
 Argyll was the only ship of the class not to exceed 23 kn during her sea trials.
 She carried a maximum of 1033 LT of coal and her complement consisted of 610 officers and ratings.

 Her main armament consisted of four breech-loading (BL) 7.5-inch Mk I guns mounted in four single-gun turrets, one each fore and aft of the superstructure and one on each side.
 The guns fired their 200 lb shells to a range of about 13800 yd.
 Her secondary armament of six BL 6-inch Mk VII guns was arranged in casemates amidships.
 Four of these were mounted on the main deck and were only usable in calm weather.
 They had a maximum range of approximately 12200 yd with their 100 lb shells.
 Argyll also carried 18 quick-firing (QF) 3-pounder Hotchkiss guns and two submerged 18-inch torpedo tubes.
 Her two 12-pounder 8 cwt guns could be dismounted for service ashore.

 At some point in the war, the main deck six-inch guns of the Devonshire-class ships were moved to the upper deck and given gun shields.
 Their casemates were plated over to improve seakeeping and the four 3-pounder guns displaced by the transfer were landed.

 The ship's waterline armour belt had a maximum thickness of 6 in and was closed off by 5 in transverse bulkheads.
 The armour of the gun turrets was also five inches thick whilst that of their barbettes was six inches thick.
 The protective deck armour ranged in thickness from .75–2 in and the conning tower was protected by 12 in of armour.